 The choice of the location was fundamental: just about a quarter of a mile from the city walls, the hill on which la Rotonda stands on was guaranteed to offer the clean air all Veneto nobility members desired at the time.

 The villa’s square plan was rotated 45 degrees, its four corners facing the four cardinal points to mitigate sun exposure and winds.
 Unlike some other Palladian villas of the Veneto, the building was not designed from the start to accommodate a working farm.
 This sophisticated building was designed for a site that was, in modern terminology, “suburban.”
 Palladio classed the building as a “palazzo” rather than a villa.

 La Rotonda is a symmetrical building having a square plan with four facades, each of which has a projecting portico.
 The whole is contained within an imaginary circle that touches each corner of the porticos’ building and centers.
 The name La Rotonda refers to the central circular hall with its dome.
 To describe the villa, as a whole, as a rotunda is technically incorrect, as the building is not circular but rather the intersection of a square with a cross.
 Each portico has steps leading up to it and opens via a small cabinet or corridor to the circular domed central hall.
 This and all other rooms were proportioned with mathematical precision according to Palladio’s own architecture rules, which he published in I Quattro Libri dell ‘Architettura.
-Works spaces for the villa’s servants are hidden in a low level underneath the first floor, which is accessed via staircases hidden inside the central hall walls.
+Works spaces for the villa’s servants are hidden in a low level underneath the first floor, accessed via staircases hidden inside the central hall walls.